rdragon/InputMaster/README.md

 - Open `InputMaster.sln` in Visual Studio.
 - Build.

 To be able to use InputMaster it must be running in the background.
-Only one instance of InputMaster can be active at a time.
-Creating the `Release` build automatically closes the running InputMaster instance and starts the new one.
+Only one instance of InputMaster can be active at a time, this is enforced by the application itself.

 ## Hotkey examples
 In the following examples InputMaster is configured such that the Caps Lock key has become a modifier key (like Ctrl).
 The custom modifier is named `{Caps}`.